Vice President of Basketball and Special Advisor to the CEO

 Extremely active with local and national charity endeavors, Wilkins has done work with the Juvenile Diabetes Research Foundation, Cystic Fibrosis Foundation, Special Olympics, Muscular Dystrophy Association and American Lung Association.
 In July 2007, Wilkins launched "Nique and Newt's Full-Court Press on Diabetes" with former Speaker of the United States House of Representatives, Newt Gingrich.
 In March 2010, Wilkins was honored by the Georgia State Legislature as they presented a State Resolution naming him the Diabetes Ambassador for the state of Georgia.
 He is also a diabetes ambassador for Novo Nordisk, a world leader in Diabetes care.

-Wilkins, 52, was born on January 12, 1960 in Paris, France.
-Married to Sunny, he is the proud parent of five girls and two boys.
-He joined basketball's immortals with his entry into the Naismith Memorial Basketball Hall of Fame on September 8, 2006, was inducted into the Georgia Sports Hall of Fame on April 3, 2004, and into the Atlanta Sports Hall of Fame's inaugural class on June 10, 2005.
+Wilkins, 57, was born on January 12, 1960 in Paris, France.
+He joined basketball's immortals with his entry into the Naismith Memorial Basketball Hall of Fame on September 8, 2006, was inducted into the Georgia Sports Hall of Fame on April 3, 2004, the Atlanta Sports Hall of Fame's inaugural class on June 10, 2005 and the National Collegiate Basketball Hall of Fame on November 18, 2016.
 Wilkins was honored in October 2011 with his induction into the Boys & Girls Clubs of America Alumni Hall of Fame.